nabil-hassan/github-actions-sandbox-v2/7-expressions-and-variables/expressions-and-variables.md

 Variables can be broken into the following kinds:

-- Repository variables
+- Repository variables - either secret or standard
-- Organisation variables
+- Organisation variables - either secret or standard
 - Environment variables - defined at the workflow, job or step level (they override from least to most precedence)

 To see how to define and use environment variables, see the [contexts documentation](../6-contexts/contexts.md#environment-variables).